 - A maximum of 24 Kidde Safety devices may be interconnected in a multiple station arrangement.
 The interconnect system should not exceed the NFPA interconnect limit of 12 smoke alarms and/or 18 alarms total (smoke, CO, Smoke/ CO Combination, heat, etc.).
-With 18 alarms interconnected, it is still possible to interconnect up to a total of 6 remote signaling devices and /or relay modules (see below for details on interconnecting Kidde devices) - Figure 9-A illustrates interconnection wiring.
+With 18 alarms interconnected, it is still possible to interconnect up to a total of 6 remote signaling devices and /or relay modules. - The maximum wire run distance between the first and last unit in an interconnected system is 305 m (1000 ft). - Figure 9-A illustrates interconnection wiring.
 Improper connection will result in damage to the alarm, failure to operate, or a shock hazard. - Make certain alarms are wired to a continuous (non-switched) power line.

-NOTE: Use standard UL Listed household wire (as required by local codes) available at all electrical supply stores and most hardware stores.
+NOTE: Use agency approved household wire (as required by local codes) available at all electrical supply stores and most hardware stores.